joannakl/cs102/projects/project5_binary_maze.markdown

 will depend on how easy it is to figure out what the program is doing and how to work with it.

 The grade will be determined by several factors:
+- 45 points: class correctness: correct behavior of methods of the required classes (this will be determined by the autograder), these points will be assigned as follows:
+	- 0 points: code passes fewer than a half of the autograder tests
+	- 20 points: code passes [50-70)% of the autograder tests
+	- 35 points: the code passes [70-80)% of the autograder tests
+	- 40 points: the code passes [80-90)% of the autograder tests
+	- 45 points: the code passes 90% or more of the autograder tests
-- 50 points: class correctness: correct implementation of the BST class, and correct behavior of the program when executed with many different input files
+- 10 points: correct behavior of the program when executed as a whole with several different intput files
 - 20 points: design and the implementation of your code (this will be determined by a code review)
 - 10 points: efficient implementation
    (this will be determined by a code review)
-- 20 points: proper documentation, program style and format of submission (this will be determined by a code review)
+- 15 points: proper documentation, program style and format of submission (this will be determined by a code review)

 </div> </div></div>